Trinidad & Tobago: 11 Things To Do in Trinidad Island

 Visiting the Pitch Lake of La Brea (pitch in Spanish) village is a fun activity.
 Although the smell is quite terrible, many people swear to take a swim in the lake due to its therapeutic effect.

 You can also play a bit by putting a stick through the liquid asphalt and remove the liquid tar.
-Our guide even told us about the prehistoric trees and other objects that had been found in the pitch lake.
+My guide even told me about the prehistoric trees and other objects that had been found in the pitch lake.

 Although you can walk on the black, viscous and semisolid pitch surface, we decided to go with a guide.
 There were just too many stories of people that got caught in the pitch lake and couldn’t get out anymore…